 Another reason it’s so hard to focus is because we live in a world of perpetual distraction.
 Whether we work from home or not, interruptions are all around us.
 How many times have you sat down to work only to be distracted by a notification flashing on your phone, or by reading a new email that’s just arrived?
 During stressful times it’s understandable that you might spend more time reading or watching the news, but this doesn’t only distract us from what we should be doing – it can also make us feel more stressed, which in turn makes it that bit harder to focus when we do return to the task in hand.

 That’s why it’s important for us to create our own boundaries.
-If you’re trying to focus, try turning your phone off, or put it onto ‘do not disturb’ or ‘airplane’ mode.
+If you’re trying to focus, try turning your phone off, or putting it on ‘do not disturb’ or ‘airplane’ mode.
 You might even want to log out of your email, turn off any instant messaging apps and if you’re at home, consider unplugging the house phone.
 Try to find a calm, quiet space where it’s easier to focus.
 If you’re at home, a private room is usually best for this, but if you don’t have one, try to find a quiet corner where you can minimise distractions of people walking past.
 If you’re back at work and aren’t able to find your own space, you could always consider buying some noise cancelling headphones, or listening to music that’s specifically designed to boost focus.
 YouTube has a great selection of concentration music, as does Spotify.

 It can also be helpful to tell people that you’re going to be working for a certain period of time and would prefer not to be disturbed.
 That way, you won’t be distracted by coworkers coming over, or, if you’re at home, family members or friends calling you, or popping in to chat.